dustinpfister/blog_posts/_posts/git-size-of-repository.md

 <!-- more -->

 ## 1 - Creating a test repo and using git count-objects

+I often find that it might be best to start over with a test repository rather than a clone of a repository that I might end up accidentally pushing changes to.
+So in this section I will be creating a whole new repository with git, and then use the git count-objects command to track the size of the repository.

 ### 1.1 - create the test repo